ritsec/RITSEC-CTF-2018/crypto/150/README.md

 If the strings are a valid collision then the flag will be returned.

+NOTE: requests to this server are being rate-limited for obvious reasons.

 ## Deployment
 The following files must be provided to the user:
 - [`CictroHash.pdf`](./CictroHash.pdf)